 Over time, Wells transformed into a farming community and also became known for its fisheries and shipbuilding.
 With the arrival of railroads, Wells became, and still is, a popular tourist destination in southern Maine.

 Wells is called the “Friendliest Town in Maine”, and also the Antique Capital.
-Visitors can find many things to do in Wells, from beaches and shopping along Rt 1, to nature trails and dining at casual clam shacks and diners to gourmet restaurants.
+Visitors can find many things to do in Wells, from beaches and shopping along Route 1, to nature trails and dining at casual clam shacks and diners to gourmet restaurants.

 Wells Harbor is home to boats from lobster fishermen to pleasure yachts and fishing charters.
 Within Wells Harbor you can canoe or kayak up the Webhannet River, or paddleboard around the calm waters, or venture out to see through the Wells breakwater.